Andrew Benintendi: 2015–2017

 The Boston Red Sox chose Benintendi with the seventh overall selection in the 2015 MLB draft.
 He signed with the Red Sox, receiving a $3.6 million signing bonus.
 Benintendi made his professional debut with the Lowell Spinners of the Class A-Short Season New York–Penn League.
 Andrew finished the 2015 season playing 19 games for the Class A Greenville Drive going 26/74 (.351) and posting an OPS of 1.011.
-He began the 2016 season with the Salem Red Sox of the Class A-Advanced Carolina League, and received a promotion to the Portland Sea Dogs of the Class AA Eastern League on May 15.
+He began the 2016 season with the Salem Red Sox of the Class A-Advanced Carolina League and received a promotion to the Portland Sea Dogs of the Double-A Eastern League on May 15.

 The Red Sox promoted Benintendi to the major leagues on August 2, 2016, straight from Double-A, only 421 days after being selected in the draft.
 He made his major league debut on August 2, against the Seattle Mariners as a pinch hitter, and recorded his first major league hit off of Hisashi Iwakuma on August 3.
 Benintendi recorded both his first major league triple and home run against the Detroit Tigers on August 21 in a 10–5 loss.

 On October 6, in Game 1 of the 2016 ALDS against the Cleveland Indians, Benintendi hit a home run in his first postseason at bat, off of Indians' pitcher Trevor Bauer.
 With the feat, Benintendi became the youngest Red Sox player to hit a home run in a postseason game.
 However, the Indians won the game by a score of 5–4 and swept the series in three games.
 Benintendi ended the 2016 season with a .295 batting average, 31 hits, 14 RBIs, two home runs, and one stolen base in 34 games played.

-Benintendi started the 2017 season as part of the Red Sox' Opening Day roster, batting second as Boston defeated the Pittsburgh Pirates by a score of 5–3.
+Benintendi started 2017 on the Red Sox' Opening Day roster, batting second as Boston defeated the Pittsburgh Pirates by a score of 5–3.
 On July 4, against the Texas Rangers, Benintendi went 5-for-5 with 6 RBIs, two home runs, and a double in the 11–4 victory.
 He finished second in the American League Rookie of the Year voting, despite receiving no first-place votes due to Aaron Judge winning unanimously.
 Overall, during the 2017 Red Sox regular season, Benintendi batted .271 with 20 home runs, 90 RBIs and 20 stolen bases in 151 games played.
 In the ALDS against the eventual World Series champions, the Houston Astros, he batted .250 (4-for-16) with a home run and two RBIs in four games.